CheatingBoy6890/Open-Lasertag-System-Grenade/README.md

 2. The vests are functional and connect wirelessly with the corresponding tagger
 3. Targets : For those who don't want to shoot at each other can just shoot at these.
 The plan also ist to intergrate the further into the system for modes like capture the Flag
 4. Logger: Counts wich target have been hit by whom
-5. There's a Laser grenade planned
+5. There's a Laser grenade WIP

 ---